Rule 5-101: Supervision/Services Requirements

 6. The sending state shall be financially responsible for treatment services ordered by the appropriate authority in the sending state when they are not available through the supervising agency in the receiving state or cannot be obtained through Medicaid, private insurance, or other payor.
 The initial referral shall clearly state who will be responsible for purchasing treatment services.

 7. The age of majority and duration of supervision are determined by the sending state.
-Where circumstances require the receiving court to detain any juvenile under the ICJ, the type of incarceration shall be determined by the laws regarding the age of majority in the receiving state.
+Where circumstances require the receiving court to detain any juvenile under the ICJ, the type of secure facility shall be determined by the laws regarding the age of majority in the receiving state.

 8. Juvenile restitution payments or court fines are to be paid directly from the juvenile/juvenile’s family to the adjudicating court or agency in the sending state.
 Supervising officers in the receiving state shall encourage the juvenile to make regular payments in accordance with the court order of the sending state.
 The sending state shall provide the specific payment schedule and payee information to the receiving state.

-9. Supervision for the sole purpose of collecting restitution is not a justifiable reason to open a case.
+9. Supervision for the sole purpose of collecting restitution and/or court fines is not a permissible reason to continue or extend supervision of a case.
+The receiving state may initiate the case closure request once all other terms of supervision have been met.

 ICJ Advisory Opinions